a11yproject/a11yproject.com/_posts/2020-05-13-aria-has-perfect-support.md

 - The kind of assistive technology being used,
 - The version of the assistive technology being used.
+- Any modifications a person has made.

 Just because you write code that uses ARIA does not mean the ARIA declarations will work as intended.
-This is the same as expecting modern JavaScript to work on an old browser such as Internet Explorer 11.
+This is the same as expecting modern JavaScript to work on an older browser such as Internet Explorer 11.

 This problem is further complicated in situations where parts of your website or web app use ARIA that relies on different parts of your website or web app that also use ARIA.
 It can also be affected by [newer ARIA features](https://w3c.github.io/aria/#substantive-changes-since-the-last-public-working-draft) interacting with older features.

 Another thing to keep in mind is that many people who use assistive technology [specifically use older versions of it](https://www.nfb.org/blog/firefox-57-and-screen-reader-compatibility).
 This helps to ensure compatibility issues are kept to a minimum.

 Unlike many other other forms of compatibility issues, assistive technology-related compatibility can completely lock a person out of a digital experience, instead of just annoying them.

 ## What you can do about it